-\rem{4.3.11} Riemann curvature tensor gives rise to the so called Ricci tensor $R_{\mu\nu} := R^\rho_{\ \mu\rho\nu} \in T^{0,2}(M)$ through index contraction, which in turn gives rise to the scalar curvature $R:= g^{\mu\nu}R_{\mu\nu}$ via the metric.
-With these tools and the insight of {\it equivalence principle} that states \\ ``For any point $m\in M$ there always exists a local chart $(U,\phi)$ with $m\in U$ admitting a smooth local section of orthonormal frame $\sigma \in \Gamma^\infty(LU)$ on the frame bundle $LU$; in other words every (spacetime) manifold is locally flat in a Minkowski sense" \\ Albert Einstein was able to construct the following field equation relating the curvature of spacetime with its matter content
+\rem{4.3.11} Riemann curvature tensor gives rise to the so called Ricci tensor $R_{\mu\nu} := R^\rho_{\ \mu\rho\nu} \in T^{0,2}(M)$ through index contraction, which yields the scalar curvature $R:= g^{\mu\nu}R_{\mu\nu}$.
+With these tools and the insight of {\it equivalence principle}: \\ ``For any point $m\in M$ there always exists a local chart $(U,\phi)$ with $m\in U$ admitting a smooth local orthonormal frame $\sigma \in \Gamma^\infty(LU)$ of the local frame bundle $LU$; in other words, every (spacetime) manifold is locally flat in a Minkowski sense" \\ Albert Einstein was able to construct the following field equation relating the curvature of spacetime with its matter content

-where $G$ is the Newton constant, $c$ is the speed of light and $T_{\mu\nu}$ is the stress-energy tensor arising from the following variation of the matter action $S_m$ with respect to the matric:
+where $G$ is the Newton constant, $c$ is the speed of light and $T_{\mu\nu}$ is the stress-energy tensor arising from the variation of the matter action $S_m$ with respect to the matric:

-\ex{3.4.4} A trivial solution of the Einstien equation is the Minkowski metric $\eta_{\mu\nu}$ which is globally flat.
+\ex{3.4.4} A trivial solution of the vacuum Einstein equation is the Minkowski metric $\eta_{\mu\nu}$ which is globally flat.
 Another very important solution is the FLRW metric for homogeneous and isotropic universe, where the evolution of the {\it scale factor} $a(t)$ is governed by an appropriate stress-energy tensor $T_{\mu\nu}$, is given by

-where $\{r,\theta,\phi \}$ are coordinates on celestial spheres with respect to an observer (like us), $a(t)$ is a scalar function called {\it scale factor} and the parameter $\kappa = -1$, $0$ or $1$ denotes the topology of the $3$-dimensional Euclidean space as being open, flat or closed respectively.
+where $\{r,\theta,\phi \}$ are coordinates on celestial spheres with respect to an observer (like us) and the parameter $\kappa = -1$, $0$ or $1$ denotes the topology of the $3$-dimensional Euclidean space as being open, flat or closed respectively.

 \ex{3.4.5} For local Yang--Mills field $A:=\sigma^*\omega$ the curvature $2$-form $D\omega=:F$ is given by